Sapphire Shower (Duranta erecta)

 Companion Planting

-For companion planting with Duranta erecta in Florida, here's a selection of both Florida Native and Florida Friendly plants that would complement your Duranta beautifully:
+For companion planting with Duranta erecta in Florida, here’s a selection of both Florida Native and Florida Friendly plants that complement Duranta visually and ecologically.

 Firebush (Hamelia patens)